 "Little League Baseball" and "Little League" are registered trademarks of Little League Baseball, Inc., Williamsport, PA 17701, and are used here for identification purposes only.
 If you're looking for the official Little League Baseball home page, click here.
 Links to web sites for many individual leagues and districts can be found in the links section of this site.

 |For results and details on Western Region tournaments held since 2001, visit the Mountain Region, Northwest Region, and West Region tournament pages.
 Western Region tournament results from 1957 through 2000 can be found by clicking on the links on the left side of this page.|

-This site has been on the web since April 27, 1998.
+Our coverage of the Western Region tournament launched on April 27, 1998.
 Click to contact the webmaster with any comments or questions about this page.

 Twenty-one years later, the costs were significantly higher -- $950,000 -- as San Bernardino again became a focal point for Little League when ground was broken on a new Western Region Headquarters facility on the city's northwest side.
-Since that groundbreaking in 1971, Little League's Western Region tournament has returned to San Bernardino each August.
+Since that groundbreaking in 1971, Little League's has returned to San Bernardino for region tournament competition each August.

 The Western Region tournament took on a new look beginning in 2001.
 Little League Baseball expanded the Little League World Series to a sixteen team field, and doubled the number of U.S. entrants at the World Series from four to eight.
-Little League officials also created a new Southwestern Region, and assigned two former Western Region states to the new region.
+Little League officials also created a new Southwestern Region, and assigned two former Western Region states, Colorado and New Mexico, to the new region.

 |Northwest Region||West Region|

-Visit our Northwest Region and Western Region pages for results from region tournaments since 2001.
+Visit our Mountain Region, Northwest Region, and West Region pages for results from region tournaments since 2001.